English Online Dictionary. What means dock? What does dock mean?

 - (astronautics) To move a spaceship into its dock/berth under its own power.

-- (intransitive, sex) To engage in the sexual practice of docking (where the tip of one participant's penis is inserted into the foreskin of the other participant).
+- (intransitive, sex) To engage in docking; to insert the tip of one participant's penis is inserted into the foreskin of the other participant.

 - (transitive, graphical user interface) To drag a user interface element (such as a toolbar) to a position on screen where it snaps into place.